aforward9600/pokemonpalette/README.md

 - Fixed a bug in the GetName: function that treated lists over 195 entries as item lists
 - AI switch scoring now penalizes bad match-ups between player and enemy 'mon types
 - Minor adjustments to switch scoring
+- Can now cut grass in the plateau tileset
+- Fix jump kick effect doing 0 crash damage

 #Changes not yet in the release branch: